su2xu1/Processing-Sample-Sketch/README.md

-# Processing
+# Processing Sample Sketch
-I will collect my generative art design made by Processing
+I will collect my sketch for the generative art design made by Processing